khalti/khalti-flutter-sdk/packages/khalti_flutter/README.md

 Mobile Banking |    ✔️    |  ✔️  |  ✔️  |                ❌
 Connect IPS    |    ✔️    |  ✔️  |  ✔️  |                ❌
 SCT            |    ✔️    |  ✔️  |  ✔️  |                ❌

+# Migrating to 2.0
+Version 1.0 had an issue where multiple app with the package integrated, could interface with each other's deeplink.
+Please follow the [new setup](#setup) after upgrading to 2.0 in order to fix the issue.

 # Setup
 Detailed setup for each platform.